Our favorite Nordstrom products of 2021 so far | CNN Underscored

 You need your tunes on the go.
 From your beach adventure to your office, get yourself a Bluetooth speaker with a clip like this one to seamlessly take wherever you need to.

-Zella Live In High Waist Pocket Crop Leggings ($55; nordstrom.com)
+Zella Live In High-Waist Pocket Crop Leggings ($55; nordstrom.com)

-Cropped leggings are not only cute but keep you cooler while you workout.
+Cropped leggings are not only cute but keep you cooler while you work out.
 These are moisture-wicking and even have a side pocket to hold your essentials.

 Nordstrom Lingerie Moonlight Short Pajamas ($49; nordstrom.com)

-A quality pajama set will never do you wrong, especially this one that’s available in nine colors — each with contrast pipping made of a lightweight knit fabric that’s perfect for naps and deep slumber.
+A quality pajama set will never do you wrong, especially this one that’s available in nine colors — each with contrast piping made of a lightweight knit fabric that’s perfect for naps and deep slumber.

 Spanx Faux Leather Moto Leggings ($110; nordstrom.com)